-- 4. Charging the goalkeeper except when he
+- Charging the goalkeeper except when he

-- (a) is holding the ball;
+is holding the ball;

 - (b) is obstructing an opponent;

 - (c) has passed outside his goal-area.

 - 5. When playing as a goalkeeper and within his own penalty-area:

 - (a) from the moment he takes control of the ball with his hands, he takes more than 4 steps in any direction whilst holding, bouncing or throwing the ball in the air and catching it again, without releasing it into play, or, having released the ball into play before, during or after the 4 steps, he touches it again with his hands, before it has been touched or played by another player of the same team outside of the penalty area, or by a player of the opposing team either inside or outside of the penalty area, or

 - (b) indulges in tactics which, in the opinion of the Referee, are designed merely to hold up the game and thus waste time and so give an unfair advantage to his own team.

-shall be penalised by the award of an indirect free-kick to be taken by the opposing team from the place where the infringement occurred, unless the offence is committed by a player in his opponents' goal area, in which case, the free-kick shall be taken from a point anywhere within that half of the goal area in which the offence occurred.
+shall be penalised by the award of an indirect free-kick to be taken by the opposing side from the place where the infringement occurred, subject to the over-riding conditions imposed in Law XIII.